Sophia Patsalides: Biography

+In October 2022, Patsalides was the opening act for American singer-songwriter LP during LP's concert in Cyprus.
+In 2024, she performed at a Guinness World Record-breaking music event hosted at the Embassy of Brazil in London, representing Cyprus among artists from multiple countries.

 She co-wrote the Cypriot entry for the Junior Eurovision Song Contest 2024, "Crystal Waters" performed by Maria Pissarides, alongside Pissarides and Armin Gilani.
-In September 2025, it was reported that she was one of the artists who had been proposed by record labels to Cypriot broadcaster CyBC to represent Cyprus at the Eurovision Song Contest 2026 in Vienna, Austria.
+In September 2025, she was reported to be among the artists proposed by record labels to Cypriot broadcaster CyBC to at the Eurovision Song Contest 2026, but was not eventually selected.